1% For The Planet

 All of that data going up and down the pipes could be powered by renewable energy.
 A passion project for us, we created Serving Green to demonstrate, in user-friendly terms, the importance of green data centres to our global and connected economies and the role that websites and applications play in warming our climate.
 Our goals were to educate the public about the need for hosting websites and applications efficiently with renewable energy, to educate visitors about building a sustainable web, to offer useful and relevant resources, and to create an engaging web experience on performance-driven pages.

 The resulting site is itself a model for how to create a sustainable website.
 It uses very few media assets while still providing a rich user experience.
 It also updates easily and is careful to reuse code for faster performance.
 The site features advanced coding techniques including text masking, calling on hosted script libraries, serving seamlessly looped video backgrounds, and choosing fewer font weights.
-Finally, the site is fueled by 100% renewably-powered servers in Reykjavik, Iceland.
+Finally, the site is fuelled by 100% renewably-powered servers in Reykjavik, Iceland.
 We developed this project in collaboration with sustainable web guru Tim Frick of Mightybytes and John Haugen of Third Partners.
 The website received a highly coveted honorable mention prize from Awwwards in 2016.
 Our hope is that the site will help start and continue a conversation about how our digital economy must be part of a green economy.

 We hope that this site will start new conversations about how the web is contributing to a rapidly warming planet.
 Many thanks to the incredible people that were responsible for taking this project from a napkin sketch to 1.43 MB of beautifully served data.—Andrew Boardman, Principal of Manoverboard